Something BIG is Coming Lead management is about to get a whole lot easier Be The First to Know→

 page speed for good seo

-You can test your website’s speed over here to see how it’s performing.
-If you have a Carrot site, you probably do not need to worry about this (but feel free to reach out to our support team if your website isn’t loading as you expect it to).
-If you don’t have a Carrot site, you’ll want to do the following…
+If you have a Carrot site, you shouldn’t need to worry about this, as our high-performing websites are built with speed in mind.
+(But feel free to reach out to our team if your website isn’t loading as you expect it to.)

 • Compress Image Files — This is one of the primary ways to improve your website load speed.
 If you have a lot of high-quality images on your page, then that can hurt your page’s agility.
 By compressing those images, you make the files smaller and easier to load (which means faster).